hbkworld/streaming-spec/axes.md

 ### Measured Data and Meta Information

-HBM Streaming Protocol differentiates between meta information, and measured data.
+HBM Streaming Protocol differentiates between meta information and measured data.
 The meta information describes a stream or signal and tells how to interprete the measured data of a signal.

-For both, there is a header telling the signal id, the data belongs to.
-If the data is related to the stream or device, the signal id is 0.
+For both there is a header telling the signal id the data belongs to.
+If the data is related to the stream or device the signal id is 0.
 In addition, this header contains length information.
 If the content is not understood, the parser can step to the next header and proceed with processing.
-This is usefull if the stream contains stuff, the client is not aware of.
+This is usefull if the stream contains information, the client is not aware of.

-For more details please see the HBM Streaming Protocol specifictaion.
+For more details please see the HBM Streaming Protocol specification.

 #### Stream Specific Meta Information